rogerrius/hyprland-dots/README.md

        git clone https://github.com/rogerrius/hyprland-dots

+3. Switch to v2 branch:

+       git checkout v2

-3. Copy the files in the folders to the respective directories.
+4. Copy the files in the folders to the respective directories.

 <br>

 ## Thanks

-Thanks to everybody who uploaded their dotfiles in the last 12 months.
-If I ever find your repos again, I will credit you, as I have reused a lot of your code.
+Thanks to everybody who uploaded their dotfiles in the last 12 months, I got inspiration from all of you.
+If I ever find your repos again, I will credit you, as I have reused some of your code.